-- Agents who dispose of personal health information on paper are required to complete the "Form for the Transfer of Personal Health Information for Disposal", which collects information about the nature and format, including a detailed inventory related to the records transferred to Shred-It for disposal.
-The Privacy Officer reviews the agent's actions to determine whether or not a breach has occurred according to the procedures set out in the "Information Security and Privacy Breach Management" policy. - The Privacy Officer is responsible for maintaining a repository of these forms. - The Privacy Officer is required to ensure that an agreement, using relevant language from the template provided by the IPC, has been executed with Shred-It prior to the transfer of personal health information for disposal to Shred-It. - Records are disposed of in locked bins operated by Shred-It, a third party contractor whose employees are bonded. - Shred-It's agreement with CCN stipulates that Shred-It must provide secure transportation of material to its facility, to shred (by cross shredding) the material within 24 hours of its arrival and to provide a certificate of destruction upon completion. - The Privacy Officer is responsible for maintaining a repository of certificates of destruction provided by Shred-It. - In the event that Shred-It fails to provide CCN with a certificate of destruction, the Privacy Officer will contact the Shred-It office to seek an explanation.
-If problems persist, the Privacy Officer may choose to terminate the contract. - The Privacy Officer is responsible for ensuring that transfers of paper, which may include personal health information, are made in a secure manner. - The Privacy Officer must document the mode, time, and date of the transfer of paper records to be shredded by Shred-It

-For personal health information on CD or DVD:

-Any information printed on the CD that describes the CD's contents, author, owner, sender and/or recipient is blacked out with permanent marker.

-- Using scissors, the disk's optical (data) surface is scratched from the center outwards to the rim.
-Several deep scratches are made. - Using scissors or other implements, the disk is cut or broken into several pieces.

-For personal health information on magnetic tape or floppy diskette:

-- Any information printed on the magnetic tape or floppy diskette that describes the magnetic tape or floppy diskette's contents, author, owner, sender and/or recipient is blacked out with permanent marker. - The housing of the tape or diskette is broken apart. - The magnetic tape or the floppy diskette is removed. - The magnetic material is bent, torn and otherwise cut up.
-Shredding is acceptable.

-For personal health information on flash memory cards and/or USB devices:

-- Any information printed on the device that describes the device's contents, author, owner, sender and/or recipient is blacked out with permanent marker. - The contents of the portable memory device are deleted. - The memory card or USB device is broken into pieces.

-For personal health information on hard disk:

-- The disk(s) is/are removed from the computer housing. - The disk pack chassis is opened and the platters are removed by force, if necessary. - The platters are deformed with pliers or holes are drilled through the platters.
+- o The Privacy Officer is responsible for maintaining a repository of these forms - o The Privacy Officer is required to ensure that an agreement, using relevant language from the template provided by the IPC, has been executed with Shred-It prior to the transfer of personal health information for disposal to Shred-It - Records are disposed of in locked bins operated by Shred-It, a third-party contractor whose employees are bonded - Shred-It's agreement with CorHealth stipulates that Shred-It must provide secure transportation of material to its facility, to shred (by cross shredding) the material within 24 hours of its arrival and to provide a certificate of destruction upon completion - The Privacy Officer is responsible for maintaining a repository of certificates of destruction provided by Shred-It - o If Shred-It fails to provide CorHealth with a certificate of destruction, the Privacy Officer will contact the Shred-It office to seek an explanation.
+If problems persist, the Privacy Officer may choose to terminate the contract - o The Privacy Officer is responsible for ensuring that transfers of paper, which may include personal health information, are made in a secure manner - The Privacy Officer must document the mode, time, and date of the transfer of paper records to be shredded by Shred-It - For personal health information on CD or DVD: - o Any information printed on the CD that describes the CD's contents, author, owner, sender, and/or recipient is blacked out with permanent marker - o Using scissors, the disk's optical (data) surface is scratched from the center outwards to the rim.
+Several deep scratches are made - o Using scissors or other implements, the disk is cut or broken into several pieces - For personal health information on magnetic tape or floppy diskette: - Any information printed on the magnetic tape or floppy diskette that describes the magnetic tape or floppy diskette's contents, author, owner, sender and/or recipient is blacked out with permanent marker - o The housing of the tape or diskette is broken apart - o The magnetic tape or the floppy diskette is removed - o The magnetic material is bent, torn, and otherwise cut up.
+Shredding is acceptable - For personal health information on flash memory cards and/or USB devices: - Any information printed on the device that describes the device's contents, author, owner, sender, and/or recipient is blacked out with permanent marker - o The contents of the portable memory device are deleted - o The memory card or USB device is broken into pieces - For personal health information on hard disk: - The disk(s) is/are removed from the computer housing - The disk pack chassis is opened, and the platters are removed by force, if necessary - o The platters are deformed with pliers or holes are drilled through the platters

-The "Destruction of Personal Health Information" policy was developed with respect to PHIPA and its Regulation as well as orders, fact sheets, best practices guidelines issued by the IPC, and existing privacy and security best practices.
-In accordance with the "Review of Privacy and Security Policies and Procedures", the Privacy Officer reviews the "Destruction of Personal Health Information" policy and all policies on an annual basis, keeping abreast of evolving privacy and security standards and best practices.
-In the event that the IPC issues new orders or guidelines or the Government of Ontario introduces new legislation or amends existing legislation, the Privacy Officer will make required amendments as quickly as possible.
+The "Destruction of Personal Health Information" policy was developed with respect to PHIPA and its Regulation, as well as orders, fact sheets, best practices guidelines issued by the IPC, and existing privacy and security best practices.
+In accordance with the "Review of Privacy and

+Security Policies and Procedures", the Privacy Officer reviews the "Destruction of Personal Health Information" policy and all policies on an annual basis, keeping abreast of evolving privacy and security standards and best practices.
+If the IPC issues new orders or guidelines, or the Government of Ontario introduces new legislation or amends existing legislation, the Privacy Officer will make required amendments as quickly as possible.